There are many reasons to coat a concrete floor, because a resin floor coating provides a practical solution.

 See our epoxy floor coating systems here

-Polyurethane – In short polyurethane floor coatings are best for wooden floors.
-They have poor adhesion to concrete.
+Polyurethane – In short polyurethane floor coatings are a good choice for top coats.
+They have poor adhesion if used direct to concrete.
 Polyurethane does have better flexibility, heat and chemical resistance than epoxy systems.
 When used on concrete an epoxy base-coat is required to ensure an adequate bond to the concrete floor is achieved.

-Polyurethane concrete, also called Beton PU is a high strength mortar used in heavy duty production areas and chemical plants.
-The major benifits of Beton PU is it’s high density, high impact resistance and high chemical resistance.
+A variation is called Polyurethane concrete, PU Concrete is a high strength mortar used in heavy duty production areas and chemical plants.
+The major benifits of PU is it’s high density, high impact resistance and high chemical resistance.
 It also offer exceptions heat resistance up to 150 Deg C. This makes it perfect for productions areas that require steam cleaning and chemical resistance.

-Beton PU is far superior to epoxy and polyester resin based mortar systems such as sureshield which have a more open cell construction matrix and lower chemical and abrasion resistance.
+PU concrete is far superior to epoxy and polyester resin based mortar systems such as sureshield which have a more open cell construction matrix and lower chemical and abrasion resistance.

 Polyaspartic floor coatings (our most popular option)

-Polyaspartic resins also known as Polyaspartic Aliphatic polyurea (PAP) is the newest development in floor coating resin advancement.
-They have a great balance of pot life and cure time. polyaspartic resin formulations allow for the product to cure more slowly when in a pot and cure more quickly when spread across the floor.
+Polyaspartic resins also known as Polyaspartic Aliphatic polyurea (PAP) is the newest development in floor coating resin advancement (in use since around 1990).
+They have a great balance of pot life and cure time.
+Polyaspartic resin formulations allow for the product to cure more slowly when in a pot and cure more quickly when spread across the floor.

 Polyaspartic resins are generally thinner than polyurea and polyurethane and can get great substrate adhesion without the need of an epoxy base-coat.